JK-1117/go-base/README.md

   To configure your project properly, you need to create a `.env` file in the `/backend/` directory.
 This file will contain important environment variables required for your project's operation.
 Here are the necessary variables to include in your `.env` file:

-  - `APPNAME`: This variable should specify the name of your project.
   - `PORT`: Set this variable to define the port on which your backend will run.
   - `DOMAIN`: Specify the domain for your production backend.
   - `REDIS_URL`: This variable should hold the URL for connecting to your Redis instance.